jcblemai/haiti-mass-ocv-campaign/README.md

   - Check Artibonite on echopc20
   - Produce national plots
   - the ability to see simulation by simulation [WIP in trials.R]
+  - Why isn't the first value of the dataframe the same between q05 and q95 -> because same starting point
+  - I and A seems fine. but B is strange, I should correct it, the initial condition is one order of magnitude too low
+  - Get a more realistic reporting rate. -> Javier says 0.97 is ok
+  - Why all simulation begins at 0 ?
+    -> probably because the first day of reporting is really not taken into account (is a saturday, so 1/7 cases less.that week.)
+      - Move 1 day ? yes but may disrupt some reporting.
+But this date is not good because begining of saturday, should be end.
+      - For now ignore first data point
+    - Investigate starting parameters ro improve artinonite, especially reporting ?
+Javier says 97% is fine, better calibrated than anything
+  - Make use of CDC case definiation information